CodePushGo/website/src/content/blog/en/capacitor-vs-appflow-ota-update-solutions-compared.md

 ### Platform Costs

 The cost of OTA update solutions can vary widely.
-Capgo offers plans starting at $12/month (Solo) and going up to $249/month (PAYG).
+CodePushGo offers plans starting at $12/month (Solo) and going up to $249/month (PAYG).
 Here's a breakdown of their pricing:

 | Plan | Monthly Cost (Billed Annually) | Key Features |
 | --- | --- | --- |